Vyral/terrence-boykin/_posts/2021-08-26-buying-and-selling-what-are-my-options.md

 ---
 layout: post
-title: 3 Ways to Buy and Sell Simultaneously
+title: 'Buying and Selling; What are my options? '
 date: 2021-08-26 00:00:00
 tags:
   - real estate